Library and Information Science Admissions FAQ

 Can I do this degree all online?

-Yes, you can complete an MLS through online-only classes.
+Yes, you can complete an MLIS through online-only classes.
 There are a few classes that are offered face-to-face but they are not necessary to complete the degree.

 What are the differences between Bloomington and Indianapolis?